REPORTS: State Coordinator

 - Able to work under pressure with minimal supervision and able to meet deadlines.

 - Demonstrated excellent personal integrity and confidentially

-Interested persons should send comprehensive resume with a cover letter as ONE MS Word document to firstname.lastname@example.org using the position title and location as the subject of the email.
-You will receive an auto response confirming your application.
-Note that applications will not be accepted after 5pm on Wednesday September 18th 2019.
+Interested persons may send a comprehensive resume with a cover letter as ONE MS Word document to email@example.com using the position title as the subject of the email.
+Note that applications will not be accepted after 5pm on Wednesday May 30th, 2018.

-Note: There are no relocation allowances available for these positions.
+Note: There are no relocation allowances available for this position.